sgprpay/dash/doc/tor.md

 	./sgprd -proxy=127.0.0.1:9050

-2. Run a Sgpr Core hidden server
+2. Run a Sgpr hidden server
 -------------------------------

 If you configure your Tor system accordingly, it is possible to make your node also